-Develops faith-filled, discerning students rooted in Jesus Christ and committed to personal and communal prayer as foundation for mission service.
+Develops faithfilled, women religious rooted in Jesus Christ and committed to personal and communal prayer as foundation for mission service.

-We must shape our lives according to our faith by always listening for the voice of the Holy-Spirit, who speaks to us in scripture, in the life of the community and of the Church, as well as in contemporary events.
+We must shape our lives according to our faith by always listening for the voice of the Holy Spirit who speaks to us in scripture, in the life of the community and of the Church, as well as in contemporary events.
 Our response should be in prayer and action.
 In the spirit of the Society of the Divine Word, our spiritual lives are inspired by St. Arnold Janssen's example, for he was a man of faith and prayer, of openness and dedication.
 (Based on SVD Constitutions, 508)

-The Religious Formation Program invites the student to grow in her awareness of God's presence in the world and her understanding of the mystery of the death and resurrection of Jesus.
-As the Incarnate Word proceeds from the communion of the Trinity in service to others, so the student learns that religious life in mission is always communal and rooted in a concrete social and historical reality.
-As Jesus emptied himself and "took on our human likeness," so the student learns to empty herself of her cultural predispositions and biases, even her language, in order to become one with others, to be re-formed in a new mission spirituality.
+The Religious Formation Program invites the religious sister to grow in her awareness of God's presence in every people and nation and her understanding of the mystery of the death and resurrection of Jesus.
+As the Incarnate Word proceeds from the communion of the Trinity in service to others, so she learns that religious life in mission is always communal and rooted in a concrete social and historical reality.
+As Jesus emptied himself and "took on our human likeness," so she learns to empty herself of her cultural predispositions and biases, even temporarily putting aside her language.
+While treasuring her congregation's charism and spirituality, she is also invited to live among other women religious in order to become one with others, to be re-formed in a new mission spirituality.

-While centered on the Eucharist, the spiritual life of the College includes many additional aspects that challenge the student to grow in her personal devotion and in community.
-Through life in community and service to others, the student experiences the presence of God.
+While centered on the Eucharist, the spiritual life of the College includes many additional aspects that challenge the religious sister to grow in her personal devotion and in community.
+Through life in community and service to others, she experiences the presence of God.
 In the mystery of her own person and that of others, in the known and the unknown, she meets God anew.
-The students spiritual growth also supports her vocation and deepens her desire for life in a religious and mission context.
+Her spiritual growth also supports her vocation and deepens her desire for life in a religious and mission context.